GLAM-Workbench/glam-workbench.github.io/docs/get-involved/add-links.md

 When you click on the pencil icon, GitHub automatically creates a copy of the repository in your own account.
 Once you've finished making your changes it'll prompt you to create a pull request, to feed the changes back to the main GLAM Workbench repository.
 Each pull request is reviewed before the changes go live.

+Contributors will be listed at the bottom of each list and on the site's [contributors](../contributors.md) page.